JWexlerBM/festivalofarchaeology/_tutorials/your-photographic-strategy.md

 title: Your photographic strategy
 permalink: /tutorials/your-photographic-strategy/
 weight: "d"
-author: Daniel Pett
+author: Jennifer Wexler
 published: 2018-10-16
-updated: 2018-10-22
+updated: 2018-07-23
 ---

 We now need to think about how we will take photographs of the object that you have chosen.
 Factors we need to consider are:

 ## Photography conditions:

 In an ideal world, your object would be still and lit well.
 You're in a museum, guerilla scanning (i.e. not fully kitted up and without permits and a gallery clear of visitors), so it is very likely you may have sub-optimal conditions.
-Today, the weather forecast is overcast, which should make the gallery's natural light work quite well.

 ## Camera usage